-We advocate for positive representation of autism, with resources that benefit autistic individuals and the autistic community at large.
+We advocate for positive representation of autism, with resources that benefit autistic individuals and our community.

 We provide education & training to autistic people, families, first responders, and service professionals.

 We offer autism-friendly autism assessments, and have contributed to improving the diagnostic process for autistic women.

 We promote, communicate, and conduct research that focuses on the needs of autistic people, with a focus on self-actualization and growth.